In hyperbaric oxygen therapy (HBOT), people are exposed to 100% oxygen at a higher-than-normal pressure.

 • Moderate cost (between $500 US and $2000 US/year).
 The cost will depend on insurance coverage, or the pricing at a private clinic.

-Keep reading about timing of therapies
+Keep reading about hyperbaric oxygen therapy

 Author